ComboStrap/combo/js/packages/combo/README.md

 #### Build / UMD

-We are not building a library (in parcel term, this is a node package to be used by other)
+We are not building a library (in parcel term, this is a node package to be used by others)

 The [entry](https://parceljs.org/features/targets/#entries) is defined in the `source` [package.json script](package.json)